vermiculus/magithub/README.md

  - `RET` on an issue to open that issue in GitHub
  - `RET` on the CI header to open your CI dashboard

+For when you're on the run, you can set `magithub-cache` to `t` to activate 'offline mode' (or use `H O` from the status buffer).
+This will inhibit all API requests and instead rely on cached data.

 Happy hacking!

 ## Installation